 As far as invasive plant species go, this is one of the most recognisable.
-It is illegal to cause or allow the plant to spread and it is classified as a notifiable waste.
-The presence of Japanese Knotweed on or near a property can make it difficult to secure a mortgage.
+It is illegal to cause or allow the plant to spread, and it is a notifiable waste.
+The presence of Japanese Knotweed on or near a property can make it challenging to secure a mortgage.

 Native to Japan where it has predators which control its growth, it can grow through cement and clay and cause cracks in housing foundations and walls.
 This makes its ability to spread and grow almost unstoppable.

-Stem injection is a popular treatment method and is highly effective.
-The downside is that it can take between 2-3 years to complete as there are multiple treatment applications required.
+Stem injection is a popular, low-cost treatment method and is highly effective.
+The downside is that it can take three or more years to complete as it requires treatment applications over multiple growing seasons.

 Our innovative Eraginate® treatment process is the most cost-effective way to eliminate Japanese Knotweed quickly.